Hilot

-Hilot (/HEE-lot/) is an ancient Filipino art of healing.
-It uses manipulation and massage to achieve the treatment outcome, although techniques differ from one practitioner to another.
+Hilot (/HEE-lot/) is a Filipino practice that is intended to heal.
+It uses manipulation and massage to attempt the treatment outcome, although techniques vary among practitioners.
 It emerged from the shamanic tradition of the ancient Filipinos with healers considering their practice as derived from their calling from visions or from having been born by breech.

 Overview

 Hilot incorporates supernatural aspects, particularly in cases of practitioners who claim that their ability is given by a supernatural source such as the case of manghihilot who embarks on pilgrimage to a mountain called Banahaw to satisfy the spiritual component of their healing practice.
 A Hilot practitioner or albularyo (herbalist) are usually cheaper alternatives to medical doctors in the Philippines, especially in very deep rural areas.
 A Manghihilot employs chiropractic-like manipulation and massage for the diagnosis and treatment of musculoskeletal ailments.
 They also have been known to reset dislocated and sprained joints such as the knee, ankle, fingers and metacarpal bones.
 An Albularyo use herbs in addition to massage.
 The term hilot is also applied to traditional midwives, licensed or otherwise (Panday in Meranaw).